Your crew is ready to work their butts off.

 1. Write Down Your Ideal Customer Profile

-Here’s your homework for today: Study your most profitable clients.
+Our advice is this: Study your most profitable clients.
 Then, tightly shape your messaging around them.
-That is at the heart of how to market a landscaping business: Choose who you’re fighting for.
+That is at the heart of how to market a landscaping business.

-If you don’t have a website, OR if it takes longer than 2.5 seconds to load (and looks sh*tty on mobile), you’re missing clients.
+If you don’t have a website, OR if it takes longer than 2.5 seconds to load (and looks crappy on mobile), you’re missing clients.

 75% of your prospects will judge your credibility based on your website alone.
 5 out of 10 people will ditch you if it loads slowly.

 Okay.
 Panic over.
 Now, let’s fix it.
-Your landscaping website must follow 4 very basic rules:
+Your landscaping website must follow 4 very basic landscaper marketing rules:

-• Make it a breeze to contact you: Make it crazy-easy to reach you: use short forms, click-to-call, clear buttons, and live chat.
+- Make it a breeze to contact you: Make your local customers’ lives easier; use short forms, click-to-call, clear buttons, and live chat.

-Look, the bottom line is, your business is NOT special.
+Look, the bottom line is, your business is NOT the only one out there.

 The average homeowner has 10+ landscapers to choose from: Same services.
 Similar trucks.
 Similar promises.